stateful/docs.runme.dev/docs/installation/windows.md

 ## Setting up Runme on WSL

-At this point, you should have WSL set up on your local Windows machine.
-As stated earlier, Runme is built on Cloud-native Shell Kernel.
-WSL helps you get the full experience of Runme on your Windows machine.

-To set up Runme on WSL, follow the steps below:
+To set up Runme with WSL in VS Code, follow the steps below:

-### Step One
+### Connect to WSL

 In your VS Code, press `F1`.
 This will open up a dashboard containing a list of configuration/setup options.
 Select **Connect to WSL**.